Hemasree-10/Quantum-vs.-Classical-Machine-Learning-for-Heart-Attack-Prediction/README.md

 ---

 ## 🔑 Key Features
 - **Quantum Machine Learning**:
+  - Implementation of VQC using Qiskit
   - Implementation of QSVM using Qiskit's `QuantumKernel`.
-  - Attempted implementation of VQC and SamplerQNN.
 - **Classical Machine Learning**:
   - SVM with linear kernel and Random Forest for benchmarking.
 - **Data Preprocessing**: